-Vitiligo is a skin color disorder.
+Vitiligo is an autoimmune skin color disorder.
 It appears on the skin as completely white patches (depigmentation) surrounded by normal skin.
 The white areas of skin do not contain the skin color producing cells called melanocytes.
 The hair found within the depigmented skin is often white also.

 Symptoms and appearance